zentity-io/zentity/README.md

 **Notes:**

-- If you define an `entity_type`, zentity will use its model from the `.entity-models` index.
+- If you define an `entity_type`, zentity will use its model from the `.zentity-models` index.
 - If you don't define an `entity_type`, then you must include a `model` object in the request body.
 - You can define an `entity_type` in the request body or the URL, but not both.